grauw/glass/README.md

     java -jar glass.jar [OPTION] SOURCE [OBJECT] [SYMBOL]

-Source specifies the source file, object the output file, and symbol a text file which will hold a list of symbols (labels) and their addresses in the output.
+Source specifies the source file, object the output file, and symbol a text file which will hold a list of symbols and their addresses in the output.

 Supported options: